 I also think their beer events aren't as good as many other places in the state.
 If memory serves, they may not have even had an event for CT Beer Week last week.

 Also, it's not hard to find better taplists without going that much further.

 Where did you see this on their FB page?
 I'm having trouble finding a tap list for Eli's.

 Hmm, that's interesting.
 I really like the place, though I haven't been in love with some of their beer prices.
 I'm no beer industry person, so I don't know how beer gets priced when it makes it way on tap, but I still felt at times certain "premium" beers were a bit high for my taste.

 For being 15 or so minutes from my central CT location I very much like the place.
 Cool hangout.
 The "beach" out back is prime hangout material in the spring and summer.
 And I love the food.

-Their tastings are OK, but better when a local representative is on hand to * and give out the free samples.
+Their tastings are OK, but better when a local representative is on hand to talk about beer and give out the free samples.
 Their Sixpoint event/tap takeover in March was an absolute blast.

 It was definitely on their Facebook yesterday.
 Don't see it anymore.
 They don't post their updated tap list often enough.
 Sometimes they seem to get into a habit of doing it and then other weeks they forget.